For Fake Sake!

 How Consumers Can #StayScamAware

-1. Verify Retailers Check a Website and verify before you buy.
+Verify Retailers Check a Website and verify before you buy.

-2. Inspect the Website URL Look for spelling errors, strange extensions, or irregular layouts.
+Inspect the Website URL Look for spelling errors, strange extensions, or irregular layouts.
 Counterfeit sites are often poorly designed and may have slight differences from the official brand website.

-3. Report Suspicious Ads Reporting fake ads to social media platforms and Action Fraud, this helps remove dangerous sellers and protect other consumers.
+Report Suspicious Ads Reporting fake ads to social media platforms and Action Fraud, this helps remove dangerous sellers and protect other consumers.

 Educating Consumers The #ForFakeSake Campaign

 This month’s Consumer Friend campaign #FakeAds #FAD #ForFakeSake sees us partnering up with brand holders and Trading Standards partners.
-F we can make a bit of a difference in combating scams by educating the public about how to identify fake ads and avoid counterfeit products during peak shopping days we will be winning.
+If we can make a bit of a difference in combating scams by educating the public about how to identify fake ads and avoid counterfeit products during peak shopping days we will be winning.
 We hope by spreading awareness, we hope to reduce consumer vulnerability to scams and protect peoples hard-earned money and safety.

 This Black Friday, let’s arm ourselves with knowledge to avoid #FakeAds.
 Spread the word protect one another from becoming another unfortunate statistic.